haberdashPI/vscode-master-key/README.md

 ### How to get started

-Master key comes with its own custom keybinding layout that follows in the footsteps of vim, kakaune and helix, but you can create your own set of bindings by creating a `*.master-key.toml` file.
+Master key comes with its own custom keybinding layout that follows in the footsteps of vim, kakaune and helix.

 To get started, install the extension and then run the command `Master Key: Select Binding Preset`, and select the built-in binding set "Larkin".
 Once you have run this command a large number of new keybindings will be added to VSCode.
 Almost all of these bindings are under a `normal` mode that you activate by pressing `escape` or `ctrl+[`.
 Furthermore, the visual documentation and cheet sheet for these new bindings will be displayed for you to start learning how to use these bindings and you can access them later on by using the commands `Master Key: Show Visual Documentation` and `Master Key: Show Cheesheet`.

-## Customizing the Bindings
+## Customized Bindings

 Okay, so you want to make your own keybindings with Master Key?